by Robert Wilkinson

 The following are all live performances set to still photos or other types of video effects:

 Here’s a weird clip by the 13th Floor Elevators!
 This is one of the stranger versions of Chuck Berry’s classic tune plus an even stranger version of the Beatles’ “The Word.”
-For your enjoyment, “Roll Over Beethoven” and “The Word”
+For your enjoyment, from very psychedelic Austin in 1967 (when Gilbert Shelton and the Furry Freak Brothers still lived there), “Roll Over Beethoven” and “The Word”

 The Elevators doing Van Morrison's hit "Gloria"